 Purchasing liability insurance is part of any “to do” checklist when launching a business.
 The same is true for online businesses.

 While a customer is unlikely to sue you for slip and falls, lawsuits for defamation, copyright infringement, trademark infringement, and other legal claims are common in the online business arena.
 Operating online without a liability insurance policy is dangerous.
 Any lawsuit could wipe out your business and, potentially, force you into personal bankruptcy.
-In light of this, let’s take a look at the essential elements of a liability policy.
+In light of this, let’s take a look at the critical components of an insurance policy.

 Liability insurance is a bet.
-The insurance company underwriting the policy is betting you will not make a claim during the term of the policy, which is usually one calendar year.
+The insurance company is betting you will not make a claim during the term of the policy.
 You, in turn, are willing to pay a certain amount – a premium – for the comfort of knowing there is a pool of money to back your business should a legal dispute arise.
 The exact sum of money depends on what the insurance company is willing to provide and what you can afford to pay.
 Companies offer policy quotes in this form: